core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As group membership changes, or as group members get new Sender IDs (see {{new-sender-id}}) so do the relevant Recipient IDs that the other endpoints need to keep track of.
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.

-The Recipient ID ('kid') SHOULD NOT be considered as a persistent and reliable indicator of a group member.
+The Recipient ID ('kid') SHOULD NOT be considered as a persistent and reliable identifier of a group member.
 Such an indication can be achieved only by using that member's public key, when verifying countersignatures of received messages (in group mode), or when verifying messages integrity-protected with pairwise keying material derived from authentication credentials and associated asymmetric keys (in pairwise mode).

 Furthermore, applications MAY define policies to: i) delete (long-)unused Recipient Contexts and reduce the impact on storage space; as well as ii) check with the Group Manager that an authentication credential with the public key included therein is currently the one associated with a 'kid' value, after a number of consecutive failed verifications.